Contents

 Elephants and hippos are the best animals in East African ecosystems.
 Shaping the landscapes and plants.

-While they share some similarities, they have many differences in their physical characteristics.
-Habitat preferences, and behavior.
+While they share some similarities, they differ in their physical characteristics, including habitat preferences and behavior.

 Conservation efforts are key to protecting these animals.
 From the various threats they face.
-We need to assure they ensure they continue to thrive in the wild
+We need to ensure they continue to thrive in the wild.